Safety

 What is the ADA?

-The Americans with Disabilities Act, which is commonly referred to as ADA, became law in 1990.
-The ADA prohibits discrimination against individuals with disabilities in all areas of life including transportation and protects the rights of disabled individuals to access walkways, use of public and other facilities like restaurants, and generally enjoy the same level of access as non-disabled people.
+The Americans with Disabilities Act, commonly referred to as the ADA, became law in 1990.
+The ADA prohibits discrimination against individuals with disabilities in all areas of life, including transportation, and protects the rights of disabled individuals to access walkways, use of public and other facilities like restaurants, and generally enjoy the same level of access as non-disabled people.
 This also includes equal access to transportation.
-The general rule that applies under the ADA is that all limits on accessibility to transportation for disabled individuals must be removed if it’s reasonable to do so.
+The general rule under the ADA is that all accessibility barriers to transportation for people with disabilities must be removed if it’s reasonable to do so, including ADA vehicles.

 ADA Regulation for the Bus Industry